 - Maryland residents may apply for a library card with proper ID,

 or may register a valid library card from another Maryland

-- Out-of-state library visitors may be issued
+- Out-of-state library visitors must present valid Photo ID to be issued

 that day only.

 You may sit down at any available computer where you see the SAM Welcome Screen, and log-on using your 14-digit library card number (no spaces) and PIN.